meta-introspector/cloud-deployment-eliza/overview.md

 Our user is a customer who want to create an ai agent for some business purpose, to follow some regulated procedure that is documented in some formal manner and prove compliance.

-## Biometrics
-The user has biometrics that are used to authenticate themselves with the system, mfa, etc.

 # Cloud Account

 The agent will run locally or on a cloud server.
 Our focus is on using free tier cloud to help people